cbohara/databricks_machine_learning/README.md

 because that will make new columns that will interfere with how random forest samples columns
 so instead of having just a neighborhood column we would have a neighborhood_is_mission column and that would be 1 or 0, neighborhood_is_soma column and that would be 1 or 0, etc
 and some of the trees would only get a few neighborhoods and not all the neighborhoods

+## Hyperopt

+Problems with grid search
+- Exhaustive search is expensive
+- Manually determined search space
+- Past info on good hyperparameters is not used for future searches

+Hyperopt = open source python lib
+Can search over awkward spaces - real-values, discrete, and conditional dimensions
+Works serially or in parallel
+Works with Spark

+Core algos used for optimization
+- Random search
+- Adaptive TPE (tree of parzen estimators)

+TPE = tree of parzen estimators
+- Bayesian process = uses previous iterations to inform the next iteration
+- Can freeze hyperparameters once the best one is found